 This interdisciplinary course will focus on the social and cultural aspects of food and eating in different geographical areas with a special emphasis on Italy and its history.
 The course will be taught through a variety of readings, class discussions and presentations and there will also be some practical experiences.
 Please note that this is not a cooking course.
+3 credit hours.
+Pre-requisites: ENG 102.
+Conducted in English.

-IS 220 - TRAVELS TO/THROUGH ITALY: REPRESENTATIONS OF CONTACTS BETWEEN CULTURES
+IS 220 - TRAVELS TO/THROUGH ITALY: REPRESENTATIONS OF CONTACTS BE-TWEEN CULTURES